No Land, No Life!

 Get together with other women’s group, farmers’ organization, or similar advocacy groups in your country.
 Use the following hashtag #NoLandNoLife when you tweet or share on social media about our work.
 Follow us on social media to find out more about our ongoing campaigns and finally, please donate generously so that together we can achieve more.

 We hope you feel as strongly as we do about small-scale farmers and their rights to land and life.
 If you feel outraged and want to lobby others to do the same, sign our global petition and help small-scale farmers defend and assert their land rights.

 Find out how our campaigns are helping small-scale farmers assert their rights to life and land.

-Press Statement PAN Asia Pacific (PANAP) joins our friends and colleagues in the Philippines in expressing alarm over and in strongly denouncing what appears to be a case of harassment
+Press Statement PENANG, Malaysia – PAN Asia Pacific (PANAP) joins our friends and partners in the Philippines in strongly condemning the string of farmer killings in three municipalities in Negros

 News Release In a strong show of support to rural communities asserting their right to land, 139 global, regional and national organizations from 26 countries across Asia Pacific, Africa, Latin